freenas/freenas-docs/userguide/install.rst

 ~~~~~~~~~~~~~~~~~~~

 On a FreeBSD or Linux system, the :command:`dd` command can be used to
-write the :file:`.iso` file to an inserted USB thumb drive or compact
+write the :file:`.iso` file to an inserted USB thumb drive or Compact
-flash device.
+Flash device.
 :ref:`Example: Writing the *.iso* file to a USB Thumb Drive
 <install_write_iso_topic>`
 demonstrates writing the image to the first USB device (*/dev/da0*) on